 Toilets are tricky and can vary in the range of required water PSI.
 For instance, a flushometer-style toilet requires 20 water PSI to operate properly.
 On the other hand, a tank toilet only requires around 3PSI of water.
 That is why buildings with flushometer toilets require larger water service lines and piping inside the building.

 Also, note that pipes give a natural resistance to the flow of water.
 Therefore the longer the run of the pipe, the larger the pipe may need to be.
 Friction and turbulence affect the pressure inside of the piping.
 If you have issues with high pressure, it can cause a lot of damage to your fixtures.

 The red flags & warning signs help you diagnose a problem before it happens

 - If you hear what sounds like banging in your pipes when you turn on or off a faucet or flush your toilet, this can cause serious problems and damage to your plumbing.

 - If you see leaks in your fixtures and appliances, then it may be that the high pressure has probably moved your seals and washers out of their proper place.

 - When a plumbing appliance or fixture fails, it likely means that high pressure may have caused damage to seals and pumps.

-Balkan provides sewer, drain, and water main service.
+Balkan Sewer And Water Main Service provides sewer, drain, and water main services.
 We can assist you with all of your plumbing needs.
 Trust us to properly calculate the water volume and PSI requirements.
 Our expertise can bring you peace of mind.

 Preventing plumbing problems is a lot less expensive than having to do damage control after the fact.
 Of course, if you are already experiencing some noises in your pipes or other red flags that indicate you may have a high water pressure issue, call Balkan immediately.
 We can find the problem and fix it to reduce extensive injury from occurring.
 Contact us and learn more!